Applied Behavior Analysis

 When is the next certification exam?

-The BACB® currently offers certification exam periods three times a year.
+The BACB® currently offers certification exam periods four times a year.
 All degree course work, instructional requirements, and supervised experience must be completed prior to qualifying to take the BACB® examination.
 Anyone interested in sitting for the BACB® examinations may apply before completing these requirements.
 For more information, visit the BACB's® website at http://www.bacb.com/.

 What is the difference between BCBA and BCaBA?